pulumi/docs/content/topics/containers.md

 examples:
     - title: Deploy Nginx to AWS Fargate
       body: >
-          In this example, Pulumi uses a multi-cloud <code>cloud.Service</code> object to pull the nginx image from Docker Hub, and deploy it in a load-balanced way to AWS Fargate.
-Pulumi can pull from any container registry.
+          In this example, Pulumi defines and uses a new Amazon ECS Fargate cluster, and creates a load balanced service running the standard Nginx image from the Docker Hub.
+The same experience is available on other clouds and Pulumi can pull from any container registry.
       code: |
-          // In Pulumi configuration
-          pulumi config set cloud-aws:useFargate true

           // Deploy Nginx to AWS Fargate
-          import * as cloud from "@pulumi/cloud";
+          import * as awsx from "@pulumi/awsx";

+          let web = new awsx.elb.ApplicationLoadBalancer(
+              "net-lb", { external: true }).
+              createListener("web", { port: 80, external: true });

-          let nginx = new cloud.Service("nginx", {
+          let appService = new awsx.ecs.FargateService("nginx-svc", {
+              taskDefinitionArgs: {
+                  container: {
                       image: "nginx",
-              ports: [{ port: 80 }],
-              replicas: 2,
+                      portMappings: [ web ],
+                  },
+              },
+              desiredCount: 5,
           });

-          export let url = nginx.defaultEndpoint;
+          export let url = web.endpoint.hostname;
       cta:
-          url: /docs/tutorials/cloudfx/service
+          url: /docs/get-started
           label: GET STARTED

     - title: Deploying with a custom build